How do I get contacts onto my phone?

 When you set up a Google email account on your phone, the contacts might not sync to your phone, depending on what version of the Windows Phone 7 software your phone has installed.
 For more information, see Sync Google email, contacts, and calendars FAQ.

 If your contacts are part of an online service that isn't fully compatible with Windows Phone, another option is to switch to Hotmail.
 You can transfer your contacts, emails, even calendars to a Hotmail account, then set up the account on your phone.
-To give this a try, go to Hotmail.
+Learn how

 My contacts are on my PC